 You have to try this in your STEM class!
 Just hand out some graph paper and watch.

 TIP: Using a blueprint introduces something unique to a STEM Challenge.
-Students can make small adjustments, but they cannot totally toss out their idea and start over.
+Students can make small adjustments but not toss out their ideas and start over.
 When students are not happy about this I tell them about home builders using a blueprint for a house.
-What if the builder completely changed something about the house I am having built?
+What if the builder completely changed something about the house being built?
 Would I like that?
 No!
 I want the house built exactly like the blueprint.
 (We don’t use blueprints very often!)

-I had teams plan together for the design of the bridge and one student sketched the final plan.
+I had teams plan together for the bridge’s design and one student sketched the final plan.
 Then they set out to build it just like their sketch.
-Check the one above.
+Check the one on the left above.
 That’s pretty good, you have to admit.
-The team in the photo above had a very detailed lattice to create for their bridge roadway.
-Take a look at that blueprint!
-Amazing job!
+The team in the photo on the right had a very detailed structure and you can see just how fragile their bridge was when they tried to move it!